raghudotcc/simply-jekyll/_notes/How-to-setup-this-site.md

 Then, open up [[http://localhost:4000::http://localhost:4000]] in your browser.

-If everything’s done correctly, you should now see the home page of your Personal Jekyll Website with Simply Jekyll Theme. 🎉
+If everything’s done correctly, you should now see the home page of your Personal Jekyll Website with notenote.link Theme. 🎉

 Keep in mind that this site is only available locally (notice the `localhost` part of the URL), so if we want it to be available on the Internet for everyone to enjoy, we need to deploy it to the Internet: we’ll use Netlify for that in the next step.